 The Company's insurance company subsidiaries, domiciled in the Commonwealth of Massachusetts, prepare statutory financial statements in accordance with the accounting practices prescribed or permitted by the Division.
 Prescribed statutory accounting practices are those practices that are incorporated directly or by reference in state laws, regulations, and general administrative rules applicable to all insurance enterprises domiciled in a particular state.
-Permitted statutory accounting practices include practices not prescribed by the Division, but allowed by the Division.
-Statutory net loss was \$4,022 for the year ended December 31, 2023.
-Statutory net income was \$66,197, and \$97,169 for the years ended December 31, 2022, and 2021, respectively.
-Statutory capital and surplus of the Company's insurance subsidiaries was \$744,904 and \$782,200 at December 31, 2023 and 2022, respectively.
+Permitted statutory accounting practices include practices not prescribed by the Division but allowed by the Division.
+For the year ended December 31, 2024, statutory net income was \$43,387.
+Statutory net loss was \$4,022 and statutory net income was \$66,197 for the years ended December 31, 2023 and 2022, respectively.
+Statutory capital and surplus of the Company's insurance subsidiaries was \$758,789 and \$744,904 at December 31, 2024 and 2023, respectively.